-Methods

-10 normal individuals each of right handed and left hemispheric dominant group, left handed and right hemispheric dominant group and amphidextrous and bihemispheric dominant individuals were included in the study.
+Methods: The following groups were included in the study:- (I) right handed-left hemispheric dominantpitta group, (II) left handed-right hemispheric dominantkapha group and (III) amphidextrous-bihemispheric dominant-vata group of individuals.
 Cholesterol substrate was added to the plasma of the patients and the generation of cytochrome F420, free RNA, free DNA, polycyclic aromatic hydrocarbon, hydrogen peroxide, serotonin, pyruvate, ammonia, glutamate, cytochrome C, hexokinase, ATP synthase, HMG CoA reductase, digoxin and bile acids were studied.
 The changes with the addition of antibiotics and rutile to the patient's plasma were also studied.